 This course is intended to provide opportunities for the candidate to demonstrate knowledge of family systems (within the context of ethnicity, culture, life experiences, and language diversity) and the central role of families in facilitating healthy growth and development.
 In addition, the candidate will develop an understanding of the impact of the child's disability on the family and will be trained in the skills to sensitively elicit family's concerns, priorities, and resources in relation to their child.
 This course fulfills one of four of the CTC ECSEAA courses.
-Prerequisite: Education Committee Acceptance.
+Prerequisite: Credential program acceptance.

-ECH 520 Assessment and Intervention: Birth to Pre-K (3)

-This course is intended to provide the candidate with clear, accessible formal and informal assessment information plus practical skills and techniques for improving services for young children with special needs in home and classroom settings.
+Assessment and Intervention: Birth to Pre-K (3) ECH 520 Fall, Spring This course is intended to provide the candidate with clear, accessible formal and informal assessment information plus practical skills and techniques for improving services for young children with special needs in home and classroom settings.
 This course fulfills one of four of the CTC ECSEAA courses.
-Prerequisite: Education Committee Acceptance.
+Prerequisite: Credential program acceptance.